Mustang Underdrive Pulleys - History

 As mentioned earlier, to accomplish this, you can change either the crankshaft pulley or the accessory pulleys.
 As there is more than one accessory that often needs to be underdriven, pulley kits start with a smaller crankshaft pulley.
 This gets all of the accessories close to the underdriven goal, with a single pulley change.

-There’s a little more to the equation, however, than simply changing a single pulley and being able to tear up the road while enjoying your newfound power.
+There’s a little more to the equation, however, than simply changing a single pulley and being able to tear up the road while enjoying your newly found power.
 This is why kits include more than one pulley.
 You can only underdrive your accessories to a certain point without potential side effects.
 So, in order to fine tune the ratio between the crankshaft and accessories, you are often provided with one or more additional pulleys, to either bring the accessory speed back up slightly, or reduce it down a little more than the other accessories, if it’s still possible to do so and still have them operate properly.

 What Are The Benefits of Mustang Underdrive Pulleys?